anan44/it-starts-with-clojure/materials/4-state-in-clojure/7-no-need-for-atoms.md

                  (prompt options))))))
 ```

-So bit has changed here,
+So quite a bit has changed here,
 but not too much to make it unrecognizable.

 Let's walk through the changes we did.